The following description of acupuncture comes from the informational brochure created by the American Academy of Veterinary Acupuncture.

-Acupuncture is the stimulation of specific points on the body which have the ability to alter various biochemical and physiological conditions in order to achieve a healing effect.
+Acupuncture is the stimulation of specific points on the body that have the ability to alter various biochemical and physiological conditions in order to achieve a healing effect.
 It is not a cure-all, but it works well where indicated and when used alone or in combination with traditional veterinary medicine.
 Veterinary acupuncture has been used to treat animals for nearly 4,000 years in China.
 In North America it has been used for decades, in both domestic and exotic animals.
 Acupuncture is one of a variety of therapies a veterinarian may use to treat your pet.

 How Does Acupuncture Work?